-- Firstly, connect our RJ expertise with that of anti-hate and identity-based organisations.
-To identify the particular needs and barriers for specific groups that need to be taken into account in the hate crime RJ process
+- Firstly, connect our Restorative Justice expertise with that of anti-hate and identity-based organisations, to identify the particular needs and barriers for specific groups that need to be taken into account in the hate crime Restorative Justice process

-- Secondly, produce practical guidance for professionals on how the RJ process can be adjusted for specific groups’ needs
+- Secondly, produce practical guidance for professionals on how the Restorative Justice process can be adjusted for specific groups’ needs

 - Thirdly, capture this process in a model that can be used with different groups in different areas.
 So that guidance is always tailored to specific needs